 Before the implementation of GST, we had a variety of indirect taxes, including the Excise Tax, Service Tax, VAT, and CST, in addition to numerous other taxes and regulations.
 Chartered accountants and their clients have frequently struggled with this complexity since they are prone to making compliance mistakes.
 In other words, they can be about to breach the law without even realizing it.

-As both the central government and state government must abide by the same law, the GST will completely eliminate this complication and create better tax governance.
+As both the central government and state governments must abide by the same law, the GST will completely eliminate this complication and create better tax governance.
 As a result, after the GST is implemented, the workload of the community of CAs has significantly reduced, making consulting and compliance work considerably simpler.

 How have VAT & GST Changed the CA’s Roles and Responsibilities?

-In the former VAT case, much of the work was performed which has consequences in the precious time duration loss.
-But now with the GST, everything could get done online which makes work easier and secures time.
+In the former VAT case, much of the work was performed, which has consequences in the precious time duration loss.
+But now with the GST, everything could get done online, which makes work easier and secures time.

 We, professionals, are merely able to operate in one or two states under VAT as separate forms and laws applicable in every state, however, under GST, there would be a single return that gets considered across the board, expanding the area of our operations.

-Read Also : What is The Role of Chartered Accountant in Nation’s Progress
+Read Also: What is The Role of Chartered Accountant in Nation’s Progress

 What Are the Opportunities for Chartered Accountants in GST?